Alexander (soundtrack): Composition

-Vangelis composed, arranged, and produced the music on his synthesizer since September 2003, and took almost a year to score due to re-editing of the film.
+Vangelis began composing, arranging, and producing the music on his synthesiser in September 2003, and took almost a year to score due to re-editing of the film.
 He recalls "with Alexander I started working immediately, because Oliver needed music for his shooting.
 So some of the music, for the dances, for instance, I composed before the scenes were shot, working with the choreographer and so forth".
 He gave it to Nic Raine, who orchestrated it and conducted the result, with violinists Vanessa-Mae and Dominique Lemonnier, harpist Maria Bîldea, the Epris Polyphonic Ensemble, tenor Konstantinos Paliatsaras, singer Irina Valentinovna Karpouchina, with around 200 players in the orchestra.
 According to Vangelis, 40% of the album is live while 60% synth.

 The soundtrack features a combination of synthesisers, acoustic instruments and percussion with the choral lines, such as "Titans" and "Drums of Gaugamela".
 The "Eternal Alexander" and "Tender Memories" are more reflective tracks with an exotic oriental flavour, beginning with a folk tune, and feature a chorus, symphony orchestra and guitar.
 "Gardens of Delight" and "Roxane’s Dance" for example feature violin, harp and percussion.

 Vangelis recorded double amount of music than was released on CD, however, not all film music was included or had the same editing like in the album, or was later released.
 The one track that wasn't heard in the movie at all, "One Morning at Pella", showed up in the "Final Cut" version of the movie.